dsagman/picat/readme_hakank_comments4.md

 *Fun fact: Because a program is a database, you can alter the rules and facts on the fly with `cl_facts`.
 See this [section](#example-global-fact--global-state) and also [this](#globally-control-progressdebug-println) for perfectly legitimate abuses of `cl_facts`.*

+hakank4: Note that cl_facts/N clears previous contents of the "database".

 ### The `main` predicate and Picat file extension.

 The default entry point for a Picat program is a `main` predicate.
 (Similar to C, Haskell, etc.).
 If you call a Picat program from the command line, `main` will be run unless you override it.

+hakank4: The main "entry point" can be changed via the "-g goal" parameter to the picat program
+hakank4: E.g. the following will call the test3/0 predicate (and thus skipping the main predicate):
+hakank4: $ picat -g test3 program.pi
+hakank4: One can even do very simple stuff with this:
+hakank4:    $ picat -g "println(2**10-1)"
+hakank4:    1023
+hakank4: It's limited with a lot of gotchas.
+But here's a more advanced example:
+hakank4: Given the following program: https://hakank.org/picat/queens.pi
+hakank4: the following works:
+hakank4: $ picat -g '(time2(queens3(1000,X)),println(X),fail)' queens.pi
+hakank4: But getting this correct is probably slower than writing it in a program...

 Also, the mandatory file extension for Picat programs and modules is `.pi`.
 ```